MicrosoftDocs/dynamics-365-intelligent-order-management/topics/extensibility.md

 ## Data model

 As part of the Intelligent Order Management solution, the application extends Common Data Model in Dataverse.
-As a customer, you can modify data entities to store additional data needed to implement your business processes.
+As a customer, you can modify data entities to store other data needed to implement your business processes.
 Modifying an entity allows you to add new fields to capture data or new tables to store related data that can help with the order and fulfillment process.
 For more information, see [Tables in Dataverse](/powerapps/maker/data-platform/entity-overview).

 ## User interface

 The Intelligent Order Management user interface is built using model-driven app concepts.
-You can use the same technology to build additional forms that capture data for management orders, fulfillment, or other processes.
+You can use the same technology to build other forms that capture data for management orders, fulfillment, or other processes.
 For more information, see [What are model-driven apps](/powerapps/maker/model-driven-apps/model-driven-app-overview).

 ## Business logic